 We tend to fall in love with films that move our hearts as well as our minds, and can unwittingly ingest all sorts of ideology in this way.
 Understanding this, Myanmar’s armed forces have for decades tried to woo citizens over to its own vision of itself and its role in the country’s modern history through the power of cinema and television.
 But with cliched characters, unnatural dialogue and contrived plots, it has largely bungled these attempts.

 Handsomely financed propaganda movies are often released to commemorate Armed Forces Day, which is marked on March 27 each year.
-The extravagant, star-studded Epic of Stars, released in 2013, distracts us from the Tatmadaw’s brutality in suppressing the 1988 national uprising in urban areas by focusing on a battle between the Tatmadaw and the Karen National Union that happened at the same time.
+The extravagant, star-studded Epic of Stars, released in 2013, distracts us from the Tatmadaw’s brutality in suppressing the 1988 national uprising in urban areas by focusing on a battle between the Tatmadaw and the Karen National Union that happened shortly afterwards.
 The faceless narrator briefly addresses the bloodstained history of the 8-8-88 uprising, which ended with a military coup, by saying, “The Tatmadaw had to take responsibility and protect the country.”

 This year, for the 75th anniversary of Armed Forces Day – originally called Resistance Day to commemorate the revolt against the occupying Japanese in World War Two – Tatmadaw propagandists opted for the more ambitious format of a 13-part TV drama.
 Legends of Warriors is a historical drama that screened on military-owned Myawaddy Television and MRTV-4, a joint venture between the government and private company Forever Group, between March 4 and 27 and was promoted by an aggressive marketing campaign.